waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Unverified Mechanics & Assumptions
 - **BUOY:** Assumed impassable.
 (NEEDS VERIFICATION)
 - **LADDER:** Assumed impassable.
 (NEEDS VERIFICATION)
-- **FLOOR_UP_WALL:** Impassable.
-(Verified)

 ### Core Mechanic Learnings
 - **Fainting is never the correct strategy.** It is impossible to be truly stuck.
 If a path seems blocked, there is always another way forward.
-This is a fundamental rule.
 - HMs must be used from the PACK menu, not the Pokémon's party menu.

 ## V. Tool Development & Self-Critique
 - **path_finder Debugging:** My previous debugging process was critically flawed.
-I wasted dozens of turns modifying the tool based on incorrect assumptions about game mechanics (`COUNTER`, `FLOOR_UP_WALL`) instead of verifying the mechanics first.
+I wasted dozens of turns modifying the tool based on incorrect assumptions about game mechanics instead of verifying the mechanics first.
 I also failed to recognize I was in a large, inescapable dead-end area, incorrectly blaming the tool for my own lack of map awareness.
 - **New Methodology:**
     1.  **Observe:** If a tool fails or behavior is unexpected, my first step is ALWAYS to verify the specific game mechanic through direct, in-game observation.
     2.  **Document:** I will IMMEDIATELY update the 'Tile Traversal Rules' in this notepad with my verified findings.
 This notepad is my source of truth.